Stars react to the Israel-Gaza conflict on social media | DW | 18.05.2021

 Co-founder of the British rock band Pink Floyd, Roger Waters, who has often been accused of antisemitism for his vocal support of the Boycott, Divestment, Sanctions (BDS) movement, goes even further by describing Israel as an "apartheid state" and criticizing President Biden for supporting Israel's "genocidal removal of people from their homes."

-Model Bella Hadid, whose father has Palestinian roots, posted photos of her participation in a #FreePalestine demonstration in New York on Instagram, which received more than four million likes.
+Model Bella Hadid, whose father has Palestinian roots, posted photos of her participation in a #FreePalestine demonstration in New York on Instagram, which received more than 4 million likes.

 But beyond obtaining likes, posts related to the Israel-Gaza conflict often lead to aggressive reactions from both sides.